In this tutorial, we will learn how to get time in Arduino without RTC Module. We use a time library to display live time.

 TimeAlarms is a companion library included in the Time Library download (installing the Time library will also install the TimeAlarms library).

-You can schedule tasks to trigger at a particular time of day (these are called alarms) or schedule tasks to occur after an interval of time has elapsed (called timers).
-Each of these tasks can be created to continuously repeat or to occur only once.
+You can schedule tasks to trigger at a particular time of day, known as alarms, or schedule tasks to occur after a specified interval of time has elapsed, referred to as timers.
+Each task can be configured to repeat continuously or to occur only once.

-The TimeAlarm library requires the Time library to be installed.
-No internal or external hardware is required to use the TimeAlarms library.
+To utilize the TimeAlarm library, you need to have the Time library installed.
+No internal or external hardware is necessary for using the TimeAlarms library.
 The scheduler does not use interrupts, so the task-handling function is the same as any other function you create in your sketch.